-Level Course Name Number Semester Credits Days 4 Engineering Design 1286 One .5 3/6 process.
+Level Course Name Number Semester Credits Days 4 Engineering Design 1286 One .5 3/6

+This capstone course provides an opportunity for students to further develop and use the engineering design process.
 This course primarily consists of a semester-long group project that addresses a problem or issue in the community.
 Students will use their mastery of the design process and teamwork to develop a solution to address a local issue.
 As part of the solution, students must apply the engineering process to develop a product to meet the customer's needs.
 The course provides an opportunity for students to interface with the local community, apply their knowledge of the engineering design process, and work collaboratively.
 The course also provides an opportunity to use their mastery of other subjects across curricula while completing the project.
 Students will be assessed on all aspects of the design process, teamwork, communication, quality of the final project, and presentations.
 Projects will require meeting outside of class to complete.
 Some projects may be completed in conjunction with an external competition.
 This is a SENIOR only course.